-Box Turtles, also know as Box Tortoises have become popular pets over the last several years.
-So much so, that many popular online stores feature "I Love My Box Turtle" clothing These little creatures are everywhere!
+The Box Turtle, also known as the Box Tortoise has become a popular pet over the last several years.
+These little creatures are everywhere!

-Box turtles are some of the most popular pet turtles not only in North America, but the rest of the world.
+Box turtles are some of the most popular pet turtles not only in North America but in the rest of the world.

 Some important points related to their care: